-CARA Creation Date: 07-Feb-2023 Activity: Marine organism activities Activity Scope: This guideline is provided to support schools in implementing the Managing risks in school curriculum activities procedure The CARA planner must be used for the specific school context in conjunction with this considering additional risks, hazards and controls and including environmental, facility, equipment and student considerations For activities beyond the scope of this guideline, complete a CARA record using the CARA generic template This guideline relates to student participation in activities involving marine orga (e.g. dissecting marine specimens, bait gathering, fishing, preparing marine org for consumption) to support curriculum delivery.
-This activity may involve the use of equipment (e.g. sharp tools, fishing tackle, heating equipment).
-Depending on the scope of this activity, other risk assessments may be required when planning Curriculum activities encompassing more than one CARA guideline (e.g. Swimming in location other than pools , Power boating) must comply with the requirements of all CARA guidelines appropriate to the activity.
+CARA Creation Date: 02-Nov-2023 Activity: Marine organism activities Activity Scope: This guideline is provided to support schools in implementing the Managing risks in school curriculum activities procedure The CARA planner must be used for the specific school context in conjunction with this gonsidering additional risks, hazards and controls and including environmental, facility, equipment and student considerations For activities beyond the scope of this guideline, complete a CARA record using the CARA generic template This guideline relates to student participation in activities involving marine organisms (e.g. dissecting marine specimens, bait gathering, fishing, preparing marine organisms for consumption) to support curriculum delivery.
+This activity may involve the use of a range of equipment (e.g. sharp tools, fishing tackle, heating equipment).
+Depending on the scope of this activity, other risk assessments may be required when planning.
+Curriculum activities encompassing more than one CARA guideline (e.g. Swimming in locations other than pools , Power boating) must comply with the requirements of all CARA guidelines appropriate to the activity.
 Rock fishing (fishing from rocky outcrops into the sea) is not permitted.
 For curriculum activities involving biological material (e.g. studying biological specimens in a laboratory) consult the Biological activities activity guideline.
 For curriculum activities involving the introduction of agents or conditions that may contaminate food, consult the Food experimentation activity guideline.
 For activities conducted at a non-Department of Education venue, and/or when engaging external expertise, request written risk assessment advice and attach it to this CARA record.
-For activities conducted off-site, schools must comply with the School excursions and International school study tours procedure Guidelines: https://education.qld.gov.au/curriculum/stages-of-schooling/CARA/activity-guidelines Activity Description: Scoop netting, drag net fishing in a freshwater dam Inherent Risk Level: Low Inherent Risk Level Description: Activities at low risk locations (e.g. at the tideline) and/or with low risk equipment (e.g. yabby pump) and/or marine organisms that pose insignificant risk to most people (e.g. most starfish, sea cucumbers, plankton, most shells, molluscs).
-Start Date: Sunday, 01 January, 2023 End Date: Sunday, 31 December, 2023 On School Grounds: No Is parental permission required for this activity?
+For activities conducted off-site, schools must comply with the School excursions and International school study tours procedure Guidelines: https://education.qld.gov.au/curriculum/stages-of-schooling/CARA/activity-guidelines Activity Description: Scoop netting, drag net fishing in a freshwater dam.
+Inherent Risk Level: Low Inherent Risk Level Description: Activities at low risk locations (e.g. at the tideline) and/or with low risk equipment (e.g. yabby pump) and/or marine organisms that pose insignificant risk to most people (e.g. most starfish, sea cucumbers, plankton, most shells, molluscs).
+Start Date: Monday, 01 January, 2024 End Date: Tuesday, 31 December, 2024 On School Grounds: No Is parental permission required for this activity?
 Yes